Crossy147/scala-commons/docs/RPCFramework.md

 ## RPC client implementation

-When client wants to call an RPC method, it needs an RPC proxy implementation, i.e. an implementation of RPC interface that will translate the calls into raw form (which includes serializing the parameters) that can be sent to the server (e.g. in an AJAX call).
+When the client wants to call an RPC method, it needs an RPC proxy implementation, i.e. an implementation of RPC interface that will translate calls into a raw form (which includes serializing the parameters) that can be sent to the server (e.g. in an AJAX call).

 ### Implementing the transport